U.S. on track for Afghan deal by NATO summit: Clinton

 U.S. efforts to promote peace talks between the Afghan government and the Taliban also appear to have bogged down.

-The Taliban decision was a blow to NATO hopes of a negotiated end to the war, which has cost the United States $510 billion and the lives of more than 1,900 soldiers.
+The Taliban decision to suspend the talks was a blow to NATO hopes of a negotiated end to the war, which has cost the United States $510 billion and the lives of more than 1,900 soldiers.

 “Our only goal is to open the door for Afghans to sit down with other Afghans and to work out the future for their country,” Clinton said, repeating U.S. demands that the Taliban break ties with al Qaeda, renounce violence and respect the Afghan constitution, including rights of women and minorities.